jcaip/jcaip.github.io/_posts/2020-01-20-Startup-Equity-TLDR.md

 Otherwise if it's longer than a year before you exercise and sell you'll be charged long term capital gains tax.
 This is much lower - the highest bracket (it's progressive like income tax) is 20%.

 The American tax code is so complicated that there's something else called the AMT.
 Basically you need to pay at least x% in taxes, so if you negotiated very well and made a bunch of money when you sell your stock then you may be taxed under the AMT rather than by the normal tax brackets.

-But again this only matters if you make a lot of money, and if that's the case you should really just get a CPA.
+But again this **usually** only  matters if you make a lot of money, and if that's the case you should really just get a CPA.

 ## Dilution and Preferred vs. Common Stock